 Rose is the author of Border Confluences (University of Arizona Press, 2004) and numerous literary articles and book reviews.
 She graduated from Arizona State University with a doctorate in English, Harvard University with a master’s degree in English, and the US Air Force Academy with a bachelor's degree in Political Science.

 She currently lives in Portland, OR.
-When not writing, Rose is playing ice hockey or coaching for “Rose City Hockey Club,” a nonprofit she co-founded in 2013 for girls ages 4-15.
-The mission is to teach girls about hockey as well as life lessons -- team work & leadership -- that they'll need to thrive on and off the ice.
+When not writing, Rose is playing ice hockey or coaching for “Rose City Hockey Club,” a nonprofit she co-founded in 2013 for girls ages 5-18.
+The mission is to teach girls about ice hockey as well as life lessons on and off the ice.